Constitution and Bylaws

 Article 3 – AFFILIATION

-3.01 PNA shall be a Specialty Practice Group of the College and Association of Registered Nurses of Alberta (CARNA).
+3.01 PNA shall be a Specialty Practice Group affiliated by the Alberta Association of Nurses (AAN).

 3.02 PNA shall be affiliated with the Canadian Association for Parish Nursing Ministry (CAPNM).